-Ever wondered what it would be like to visit a world where giant boulders defied gravity, red rock pillars towered into the sky, and massive sandstone arches span over 100 yards?
+Have you ever wondered what it would be like to visit a world where giant boulders defy gravity, red rock pillars towered into the sky, and massive sandstone arches span over 100 yards?
 This unearthly wonderland is a reality at Arches National Park.

 The best time to visit Arches is early spring or late fall.
 These seasons provide beautiful weather for families to explore outside, with average daytime temperatures right around 70 degrees.
 Timing a visit before spring break and after fall break may help cut down on the crowds.

-Stop by the Visitor Center on your way in and grab a Junior Ranger packet or Red Rock Explorer backpack for the kids.
+Stop by the Visitor Center on your way in to the park and grab a Junior Ranger packet or Red Rock Explorer backpack for the kids.
 These booklets and backpacks contain activities to help children explore the park and gain a deeper understanding of their surroundings.

 The rangers also lead guided hikes and discussions every day during the busy season (Spring-Fall).
 These programs provide a great way to learn about the geological history of the area.
 Check the Arches National Park website for the current schedule.

 There are plenty of viewpoints to stop and take pictures along the way.
 For those with a four-wheel drive vehicle, take a ride down one of scenic unpaved roads.
 Note that ATVs and similar vehicles are not allowed in the park.

 Standing under a massive sandstone arch is so much cooler than looking at it from the road.
 Most hiking trails at Arches range from easy to moderate difficulty and are perfect for families to gain a unique perspective.
-Here are some trails families will enjoy:
+Here are some trails families will enjoy.

-- Double Arch Trail is a great place to climb around and explore inside the park’s tallest arch.
+Double Arch Trail is a great place to climb around and explore inside the park’s tallest arch.
 After walking an easy .25-mile trail, families can scramble around inside the bowl of double-arch before returning to the parking lot on the same trail.

-- Delicate Arch Trail leads to the world’s most famous arch.
-Although this hike is rated as strenuous, Trekaroo families have hiked the 3-mile round-trip trail with kids as young as two!
+The Delicate Arch Trail leads to the world’s most famous arch.
+Some might know it as the “Utah license plate” arch.
+Although this hike is rated as strenuous by the National Park Service, Trekaroo families have hiked the 3-mile round-trip trail with kids as young as two!

-Where to Stay
+Where to Stay Near Arches National Park

 The city of Moab offers many great camping and hotel options for families visiting Arches National Park.
 Be sure to make reservations early when visiting during the busy season.
-These places can fill up fast.
+These places can fill up fast!